 Tim Rogers

-I'm a product manager and software engineer based in London 🇬🇧, working at GitHub GitHub logo.
+I'm a product manager and software engineer based in London 🇬🇧

 I founded and sold my own startup, Reward Flight Finder, and helped to build two Y Combinator Top Companies from the ground up: GoCardless and Duffel.